compulim/gm-image-tile/README.md

 ### Result from `imageTile` call

 Assumes the input image is 1024x768 and tile size is set to 512 pixels.
 After calling `imageTile`, the result will be returned as [Buffer](https://nodejs.org/api/buffer.html), as follow.
+Notes the bottommost tiles are truncated and height is 256 pixels.

 ```js
 [